 he Foreshore and Seabed Act did not put the foreshore and seabed in public ownership.
 The idea that it did was just one of many misrepresentations that government and other politicians made around the issues.
 In fact, ownership of foreshore and seabed areas, not already held privately, was vested in the Crown.
-Despite the legislation, a government could sell any foreshore or seabed area by an Act of Parliament if it chose to - that would be easy for a majority government to do, and provides little guarantee of protection for the future.
+Despite the legislation, a government could sell any foreshore or seabed area by an Act of Parliament if it chose to - that would be The UN Committee found the Government had failed to meet its obligations to prevent racial discrimination under the UN Convention easy for a majority government to do, and provides little guarantee of protection for the future.